surfly/html2canvas/README.md

 ### Contributing ###

 If you wish to contribute to the project, please send the pull requests to the develop branch.
 Before submitting any changes, try and test that the changes work with all the support browsers.
 If some CSS property isn't supported or is incomplete, please create appropriate tests for it as well before submitting any code changes.

+# Surfly developers
+When making any changes to this repository, please also include in your commit the build output file `dist/html2canvas.min.js`, as this is the file that will be used in the [cobro repository](https://github.com/surfly/cobro)